JuliaData/DataFramesMeta.jl/README.md

 ## Working with column names programmatically with `cols`

-DataFramesMeta provides the special syntax, `cols`, for referring to columns in a DataFrame via a `Symbol`, `String`, or column position.
+DataFramesMeta provides the special syntax `cols`, for referring to columns in a DataFrame via a `Symbol`, `String`, or column position.

 ```julia